blurry16/RPManager-mineflayer/README.md

 Check out [the Python version of RPManager](https://github.com/blurry16/RPManager).

 This is not exactly what Python version was.
-Python version is much more complex, it has more commands but because I don't find why would I ever need them, they were not ported.
+Python version is much more complex, it has more commands but because I don't find why would I ever need them they were not ported.

 **I've never used it on Cubeville.
 Yet.
 If you want to try it, I recommend you to ask staff.
 It doesn't even matter on what server you're playing.**